robinboncoeur/ArtAndAGI/docs/Charlotte/B2Scene09r.md

 One side of her mouth lifted.
 “Yeah.
 I do.”

 We held each other’s gaze through the screen.

+She let out her breath in a big sigh.
 "Two more weeks," she said finally.
 I pulled my mouth into a small, steady smile as I dipped my head.

 "I'm proud of you," I said.
 "Fiona is really impressed how quickly her department is getting up to speed."